dotwebstack/dotwebstack/vocabulary/README.md

 ![](elmo-frontend-mapper-diagram.png)
 Parameters in information products get their values by default by a mapping of a query parameter to the parameter of an information product by corresponding names.
 In some case, you might want to have another name, or you might want to get a value from a different part of the http request, for example the URI itself, or a header value.
 This is done by use of an `elmo:ParameterMapper`.

-Parameter mappers are added to an `elmo:Endpoint` with `elmo:parameterMapper` and those mappers have a link to the corresponding parameter via `elmo:target`.
+Parameter mappers are added to `elmo:Representation` and `elmo:Endpoint` with `elmo:parameterMapper`.
+Those mappers have a link to the corresponding parameter via `elmo:target`.
 The corresponding http request element is selected via `elmo:source` which uses the [http vocabulary in RDF](http://www.w3.org/TR/HTTP-in-RDF10).
 Named-value pairs can be selected using the `elmo:name` element.
 Optionally, you can specify a template to change the value somewhat.
 The example below gives an example how to use a UriParameterMapper to map de URI to the subject parameter.

 	config:SubjectFromUrl a elmo:UriParameterMapper;
 		elmo:source http:requestURI;